Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 Moderator: Ashish Saharia, MD and Hana Nguyen, NP

-9:05 AM3 Questions: Managing A Transplant Medical Review BoardJohn Ontiveros, LCSW-S
+9:05 AM3 Questions: Managing a Transplant Medical Review BoardJohn Ontiveros, LCSW-S, ACM-SW, CCTSW

 9:50 AMQ&A Discussion (10 min)